-This project documents the subject ‘Glas-allt-Sheil’ and its surrounding landscape over the four seasons.
-Glas-allt-Sheil is a bothy based in the Balmoral Estate (Cairngorms, Scottish Highlands), on the shores of Loch Muick to be precise.
+This project documents ‘Glas-allt-Sheil’ and its surrounding landscape over the four seasons.
+Glas-allt-Sheil is a bothy based on the shores of Loch Muick in the Balmoral Estate (Cairngorms, Scottish Highlands).
 This bothy is owned by Queen Elizabeth II, however was built by Queen Victoria in 1868.
 She called it ‘Glassalt’, translating to ‘widow’s house’ where she would escape following the death of her husband, Albert, Prince Consort.

-Being intrigued by the impact Scotland’s climate has on the landscape, especially when the season are so defined, this project is simply about curiosity.
-It focusses on a subject which identifies a lot about Scotland; bothy culture, moody weather and the famous munro, Lochnagar as a backdrop.
-Furthermore, trees were of significant importance for the project as they demonstrate seasonal changes.
+Being intrigued by the impact Scotland’s seasonal changes have on the landscape, this project is simply about curiosity.
+It focusses on subjects that represent Scotland: bothy culture, atmospheric weather and beautiful landscape.
+Furthermore, trees were of significant importance for the project as they demonstrate these changes.

-The project was achieved by returning to the same location, once a season.
-The shooting spot was on top of a recognisable rock - protruding from the long grass - which has a direct viewpoint of the bothy.
-Waiting for the ideal conditions each season - low, evening light and partially cloudy – conveys the vivid atmosphere of the Cairngorms and Scotland in general.
+The project was achieved by revisiting the same location once a season.
+A recognisable rock protrudes from the long grass and boasts an incredible and direct viewpoint of the bothy which made for an excellent marker for this project.
+I waited for the ideal conditions each season - low light - to capture the vivid atmosphere of the Cairngorms and quintessential Scotland.

 As featured in Architectural Digest Russia, IGNANT, Lens Culture and Water Journal.